What is vinyl flooring and how is it made?

 How do you install vinyl flooring?

 Vinyl flooring is so easy to install that you can have a whole new look to any room in your home in just one weekend.
 Exactly how to install your vinyl floor depends on the type of product you choose.
-And in the case of vinyl roll flooring, we recommend loose-lay installation up to 50m2, therefore, a knife and double-sided tape is all you need.
+In the case of vinyl roll flooring, we recommend loose-lay installation up to 50m2, therefore, a knife and double-sided tape are all you need.
 For more information on how to install vinyl flooring, including how to prepare the subfloor, visit our installation page.

 How do you clean and maintain vinyl flooring?